How is Bhai Dooj Celebrated

 For states like Maharashtra and Haryana where the festival is normally celebrated with great fervour and spirit.
 Sisters who do not have a brother, offer their worship to the moon God instead.
 Girls also apply Mehendi on their hands as a special tradition.
 Bhai Bij gifts are also exchanged among brothers and sisters as a token of love and affection and are considered as part of the celebration.
 Basundi Poori or Kheerni Poori and Shrikhand Poori are some of the popular dishes of the festival.

-Bhai Tika in Nepal- The occasion is celebrated in Nepal and is one of the most important festivals after Dashain (Vijaya Dashami/Dussehra).
+Nepal- The occasion known as Bhai tika in Nepal is celebrated as one of the most important festivals after Dashain (Vijaya Dashami/Dussehra).
 It is also known as Bhaitihar which means tihar of brothers.
 The festival is celebrated on the third day of the Tyohar festival.
 The occasion is celebrated with the special prayer to Yamraj by sisters for the well-being and longevity of their brothers.
 A seven coloured long Tika is also applied on the forehead of brothers by sisters.
 The occasion is also widely celebrated by the communities of Newari, Maithali, Tharu, Bahun and Chhetri in Nepal.